Analyze build failures

 If a line matches more than one rule, it is classified by the most recently updated rule.

 All future failed builds are automatically labeled with the first classification mapped in their log.

-When you open a Jenkins build log on ALM Octane, you can see any classification labels that were applied by existing rules.
+When you open a build log in ALM Octane for a CI tool that supports log injection such as Jenkins or Bamboo, you will see the classification labels that were applied by existing rules.
 If you are the author of the rule, you can modify or delete it.